-C.30.3 Starting Date for Employees Employee Start Date
+C.30.3 Starting Date for Employees

 The Board of Trustees will approve the first date of continuous employment of all full-time employees.
-For part-time employees who are subsequently hired full-time, their "starting date" for calculating employee benefits will be the date the employee is hired full-time.
+For part-time employees who are subsequently hired full-time, their "starting date" for calculating employee benefits will be the date the employee is hired.